Typosquatting protection

 Variant generation across 9 attack patterns

-Levenshtein 1–2 distance, character substitution, TLD swap, homoglyph (Cyrillic, Greek), addition, omission, doubling, keyboard adjacency, prefix/suffix (login-, secure-, -app).
-A scan typically generates 500–1,500 candidates per monitored domain.
+Levenshtein 1 to 2 distance, character substitution, TLD swap, homoglyph (Cyrillic, Greek), addition, omission, doubling, keyboard adjacency, prefix/suffix (login-, secure-, -app).
+A scan typically generates 500 to 1,500 candidates per monitored domain.

 -